uTaHanna/Java_REST_demo/README.md

 I would also comment on the lack of tests in the current package.
 I normally write unit<br> tests in tandem with feature code, using a Jersey based testing infrastructure, for<br>
-backend.
+back end.
 However, given the simplicity of the code and unfamiliarity with testing<br>
 frameworks for AngularJS, at this point I have not added tests yet.
 (I used Fiddler for<br> backend code debugging.)